nicolasmoreira/ude-proyecto-be/README.md

 # Project UDE Game - Backend

 ### Installation from Eclipse:
+- Create a DB on MySQL local server
 - Run As -> Maven install
 - Run As -> Run on Server